 Harbor of Rio de Janeiro

 Brazil’s most famous city fills in the spaces between the surrounding mountains and the ocean, making it one of the most beautiful cities on Earth.
 And above it all, it’s watched over by the Christ the Redeemer statue — one of the regularly cited manmade wonders of the world.

+Its peak is 29,029 feet above sea level, or at least it was.
+Nepal’s earthquake in 2015 is believed to have clipped the mountain’s height, so India and Nepal are about to measure it afresh.
 For the sake of counting these, if you’ve seen Mount Everest (in the Himalayas on the border of Nepal and Tibet), you’ve been to it.
 You don’t have to have made it to the summit.

 The aurora (aurora borealis or “Northern Lights” in the north, aurora australis in the south), is caused by the collision of solar winds with Earth’s magnetospheres, and can be viewed from pretty much anywhere within certain latitudes, depending on the visibility and severity of the geomagnetic storms.

 Victoria Falls — on the Zambezi River between Zimbabwe and Zambia — are the largest waterfalls by volume in the world (5,604 ft wide and 354 ft high).
 Their local name in Tokaleya Tonga is Mosi-oa-Tunya, which literally means ‘the smoke that thunders’ and gives a perfect explanation of what you’ll feel if you get close to it.

 The Paricutin Volcano gets on most lists just for the sheer bizarreness of its history.
 It was a cornfield in 1943, and then, in the span of a year, grew to a height of 1,102 feet.
 The villages around it are buried in lava, and only a belltower juts from the rock.